Antral gastritis can cause significant discomfort in the gastrointestinal tract of those affected. T

-Antral gastritis can cause excessive discomfort in the gastrointestinal tract of those affected.
-It is considered an autoimmune disorder, meaning your body’s immune system attacks healthy cells, causing the symptoms.
-While most types of gastritis occur throughout the entire gastric mucosa, antral gastritis affects only one region of the stomach.
+his condition is classified as an autoimmune disorder, where the body’s immune system mistakenly attacks healthy cells, leading to the associated symptoms.
+Unlike other forms of gastritis that affect the entire gastric mucosa, antral gastritis specifically affects a distinct region of the stomach.

 There are two different forms of antral gastritis: